Lemon Velvet Cake

 This lemon velvet cake is luscious and easy to make.
 The crumb is tender and moist.
 A homemade cake does not have to be hard!

 Layers of soft lemon cake wrapped in a luscious lemon frosting, this citrus twist on a velvet cake is a must make.
-The best part is this recipe is super simple to make.
+The best part is that this recipe is super simple to make.

 There’s no butter to soften or crazy ingredients to get.
-You’ll have the cake in the oven in no time and you’ll be thanking your lucky stars after the first bite!
+You’ll have the cake in the oven in no time, and you’ll be thanking your lucky stars after the first bite!

 I originally shared this recipe back in 2017.
 It was fabulous then, but I didn’t really like the way the cake was decorated.